 Taken on January 11, 2017

-Breiðarmerkursandur is the name of the beach and the “Sandur” part of the name denotes a desert.
+Breiðarmerkursandur is the name of the beach and the “Sandur” part of the name denotes a desert, in Iceland sandur are places that have suffered heavily under volcanic ash.
 Indeed we were reminded of the “sand” all too often as Strong winds from the North battered the glacier ice sitting on the black sand waiting for the Ocean’s final say.
 This morning really was an interaction of all the elements as wind blasted sand at scalloped glacier ice and blew the tops off the Atlantic wave crests.

 - 24 mm